calaldees/teachingWorkshops/teacherEducation/national_documentation/CCF.md

 ### Learn how to

 1. Develop a positive, predictable and safe environment for pupils, by:
-    1. Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying that threatens emotional safety.  #7-Behaviour-Learn-how-1-1-respond_emotional_safety
+    1. a Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying that threatens emotional safety.  #7-Behaviour-Learn-how-1-1-respond_emotional_safety
 2. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Establishing a supportive and inclusive environment with a predictable system of reward and sanction in the classroom. #7-Behaviour-Learn-how-2-1-consistent_reward_sanction
+    1. b Establishing a supportive and inclusive environment with a predictable system of reward and sanction in the classroom. #7-Behaviour-Learn-how-2-1-consistent_reward_sanction
-    2. Working alongside colleagues as part of a wider system of behaviour management (e.g. recognising responsibilities and understanding the right to assistance and training from senior colleagues). #7-Behaviour-Learn-how-2-2-wider_systems
+    2. c Working alongside colleagues as part of a wider system of behaviour management (e.g. recognising responsibilities and understanding the right to assistance and training from senior colleagues). #7-Behaviour-Learn-how-2-2-wider_systems
-    3. Giving manageable, specific and sequential instructions. #7-Behaviour-Learn-how-2-3-specific_sequential_instruction
+    3. d Giving manageable, specific and sequential instructions. #7-Behaviour-Learn-how-2-3-specific_sequential_instruction
-    4. Checking pupils’ understanding of instructions before a task begins. #7-Behaviour-Learn-how-2-4-check_understanding_instruction
+    4. e Checking pupils’ understanding of instructions before a task begins. #7-Behaviour-Learn-how-2-4-check_understanding_instruction
-    5. Using consistent language and non-verbal signals for common classroom directions. #7-Behaviour-Learn-how-2-5-non_verbal
+    5. f Using consistent language and non-verbal signals for common classroom directions. #7-Behaviour-Learn-how-2-5-non_verbal
-    6. Using early and least-intrusive interventions as an initial response to low level disruption. #7-Behaviour-Learn-how-2-6-least_intrusive_intervention
+    6. g Using early and least-intrusive interventions as an initial response to low level disruption. #7-Behaviour-Learn-how-2-6-least_intrusive_intervention
 3. Establish effective routines and expectations, by:
-    1. Discussing and analysing with expert colleagues how routines are established at the beginning of the school year, both in classrooms and around the school #7-Behaviour-Learn-how-3-1-routines_wider
+    1. h Discussing and analysing with expert colleagues how routines are established at the beginning of the school year, both in classrooms and around the school #7-Behaviour-Learn-how-3-1-routines_wider
 4. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Creating and explicitly teaching routines in line with the school ethos that maximise time for learning (e.g. setting and reinforcing expectations about key transition points). #7-Behaviour-Learn-how-3-1-routines_transitions
+    1. i Creating and explicitly teaching routines in line with the school ethos that maximise time for learning (e.g. setting and reinforcing expectations about key transition points). #7-Behaviour-Learn-how-3-1-routines_transitions
-    2. Reinforcing established school and classroom routines #7-Behaviour-Learn-how-3-1-routines_wider (duplicate)
+    2. j Reinforcing established school and classroom routines #7-Behaviour-Learn-how-3-1-routines_wider (duplicate)
 5. Build trusting relationships, by:
-    1. Discussing and analysing with expert colleagues effective strategies for liaising with parents, carers and colleagues to better understand pupils’ individual circumstances and how they can be supported to meet high academic and behavioural expectations. #7-Behaviour-Learn-how-5-1-engage_parents
+    1. k Discussing and analysing with expert colleagues effective strategies for liaising with parents, carers and colleagues to better understand pupils’ individual circumstances and how they can be supported to meet high academic and behavioural expectations. #7-Behaviour-Learn-how-5-1-engage_parents
 6. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Responding consistently to pupil behaviour.  #7-Behaviour-Learn-how-6-1-consistent_reward_sanction
+    1. l Responding consistently to pupil behaviour.  #7-Behaviour-Learn-how-6-1-consistent_reward_sanction
-    2. Engaging parents, carers and colleagues with support (e.g. discussing a script) from expert colleagues and mentors both in formal and informal settings. #7-Behaviour-Learn-how-6-2-engage_parents
+    2. m Engaging parents, carers and colleagues with support (e.g. discussing a script) from expert colleagues and mentors both in formal and informal settings. #7-Behaviour-Learn-how-6-2-engage_parents
 7. Motivate pupils, by:
-    1. Observing how expert colleagues support pupils to master challenging content, which builds towards long-term goals and deconstructing this approach. #7-Behaviour-Learn-how-7-1-learning_is_lasting
+    1. n Observing how expert colleagues support pupils to master challenging content, which builds towards long-term goals and deconstructing this approach. #7-Behaviour-Learn-how-7-1-learning_is_lasting
-    2. Discussing and analysing with expert colleagues how experienced colleagues provide opportunities for pupils to articulate their long-term goals and helping them to see how these are related to their success in school. #7-Behaviour-Learn-how-7-2-careers_long_term_pastoral
+    2. o Discussing and analysing with expert colleagues how experienced colleagues provide opportunities for pupils to articulate their long-term goals and helping them to see how these are related to their success in school. #7-Behaviour-Learn-how-7-2-careers_long_term_pastoral
-    3. Discussing and analysing with expert colleagues how to support pupils to journey from needing extrinsic motivation to being motivated to work intrinsically.  #7-Behaviour-Learn-how-7-3-intrinsic_motivation
+    3. p Discussing and analysing with expert colleagues how to support pupils to journey from needing extrinsic motivation to being motivated to work intrinsically.  #7-Behaviour-Learn-how-7-3-intrinsic_motivation

 ## Professional Behaviours (Standard 8 – ‘Fulfil wider professional responsibilities’)